att-innovate/firework/README.md

 This is what led to my choice of Protocol Buffers ('protobuf' in the figure) as the candidate software for HW acceleration.
 This software, which accounts for ~3-4% of all CPU cycles consumed across its datacenters, is Google's "language-neutral, platform-neutral extensible mechanism for serializing structured data".
 In other words, the Protocol Buffer software (compiler + runtime library) is used to <a href="https://en.wikipedia.org/wiki/Serialization">serialize</a> structured data (e.g., a C++ object) into a stream of bytes that could then be stored or sent (via a <a href="https://en.wikipedia.org/wiki/Remote_procedure_call">RPC</a>) to a receiving service that's capable of translating the stream of bytes into the original C++ object.
 I'll leave it as an exercise for the reader to determine how significant 3-4% freed CPU at Google-scale is in terms of the ability to support additional services in the modern virtualized, resource-sharing world.
 Before continuing, I recommend reading *Profiling a warehouse-scale computer*, going through the <a href="https://developers.google.com/protocol-buffers/docs/cpptutorial">Protocol Buffers C++ tutorial</a>, and understanding <a href="https://developers.google.com/protocol-buffers/docs/encoding">how Protocol Buffers are encoded</a>.

 To implement Firework (i.e., the HW-accelerated system), I used Altera's (<a href="https://newsroom.intel.com/news-releases/intel-completes-acquisition-of-altera/">now Intel's</a>) <a href="https://www.altera.com/products/boards_and_kits/dev-kits/altera/arria-10-soc-development-kit.html">Arria 10 SoC Development Kit</a>.
-I discuss the reasoning behind choosing this board later in the tutorial in the section, "Choosing a development board".
+I discuss the reasoning behind choosing this board later in the tutorial in section 1.
+[Choosing a development board](README.md#1-choosing-a-development-board).

 Firework consists of six main components that, together, implement a HW-accelerated system and provide a means of measuring its performance.
 These components are listed below.